valhio/file-monitoring-service/README.md

 <h1 align="center">File Monitoring Service</h1>

 <p align="center">
-The Service scans, analyzes, and reports on unexpected changes to important files in your desired directory.<br> It monitors changes such as <strong>CREATION</strong>, <strong>MODIFICATION</strong> and <strong>DELETION</strong>.  <br>
+The Service scans, analyzes and reports on unexpected changes to important files in your desired directory.<br> It monitors changes such as <strong>CREATION</strong>, <strong>MODIFICATION</strong> and <strong>DELETION</strong>.  <br>
 By doing so, the Service provides a layer of file, data, and application security, thus protecting you in case of a Malware Attack.
 </p>